codefresh-io/docs.codefresh.io/_docs/pipelines/create-pipeline.md

 Access to Git Sources and Git repositories are based on the user's write permissions, as defined in their Git provider accounts.

 #### Git Source for pipeline
-The Delivery Pipeline is connected to a specific CSDP runtime installation, and is also run on this runtime, through a Git Source.
+The Delivery Pipeline is connected to a specific CSDP runtime installation, and is also run on this runtime through a Git Source.

 When the pipeline is created and synced with the cluster, all manifests generated for the pipeline are stored in the Git repository.
-These include the sensor and event-source manifests, and the Workflow Template manifest, if selected from Argo Hub.
+These include the sensor and event-source manifests, and the pipeline workflow template's manifest.

 #### Centralized location for Argo Event-entities
 CSDP uses Argo Events to listen to events from different sources and define the conditions that trigger the events.
 All entities for creating and managing an Argo Event - from the event-source and its events, the sensor and its triggers - are available in a centralized location in CSDP.